ej8899/cyber101/code/virustotal/README.md

 - ensure the initial count of IPs ignores local IP's to not take only the first 500 (rate limit) but to take the first 500 that are not local instead
 - add a progress bar to show how many IPs have been scanned and how many are left
 - improve upon output file formatting
+- turn into a web application and allow links to the VirusTotal report for each IP (problem would be daily API limits for a singular key - or request users to enter their own key - although we could always cache results to help with this limit)

 ### Conclusion